ubunatic/mac/mousepaste/Backlog.md

 ## Open Issues

 ### **MP001**.
 Too Eeager Copying
-Mousepaste is copying of anything catched as AXSelectedText or via `Cmd+C`.
+Mousepaste is copying anything catched as AXSelectedText or via `Cmd+C`.
 This is due to
 * all double/multi clicks being catched,
 * all shift clicks being catched,
 * all drag-end being catched,